-For more than 25 years Brian has been grappling with the issues of leadership, being human and developing performance.
-Through a professional career in leadership in industries as diverse as logistics, construction, commodity brokerage and tropical agribusiness (among some others), he has learned a lot about what works and what doesn’t.
+For more than 25 years I have been grappling with the issues of leadership, being human and developing performance.
+Through a professional career in leadership in industries as diverse as logistics, construction, commodity brokerage and tropical agribusiness (among some others), I have learned a lot about what works and what doesn’t.
 Leadership is integral to performance, both good and bad.

-In 2011 he took the step into the world of solopreneurship with the intention of transforming the world of work.
-Based on a belief that the construct of leadership is broken, Brian is helping leaders to lead in a way that, not only opens the door to high performance, but, also creates a dynamic that improves the lives of people at work, enabling them to do their best work.
+In 2011 I took the step into the world of solopreneurship with the grand intention of transforming the world of work.
+Based on a belief that the construct of leadership is broken, I am working with leaders to open the doors to high performance and create an environment that improves the lives of people at work, enabling them to do their best work.

-He originally studied accountancy but realised early on that it was not for him and never worked in the profession.
-Subsequently, he embarked on a journey that led him to uncover a passion for people.
-His focus now is on helping people to perform at their highest level, while becoming a human of deep integrity, respect and openness.
+I originally studied accountancy but realised early on that it was not for me and never worked in the profession.
+Subsequently, I embarked on a journey that led me to uncover a passion for people.
+My focus now is on working with people to perform at their highest level, while becoming a human of deep integrity, respect and openness.

 The business world has a major problem.
 Too many people are just doing enough to fulfil the most basic needs of their job.
 This is not their fault necessarily.
 This is a failure of leadership and the solution is to be found in the way we lead.
 How we make people feel about the work.

-Brian has been fortunate to have had some truly awful leaders, and a few great ones too.
-He has observed, studied and questioned all sorts of leaders.
+I have been fortunate to have had some truly awful leaders, and a few great ones too.
+I have observed, studied and questioned all sorts of leaders.
 None of them want to be poor leaders.
 They want to do a good job.
-His aim is to support those that want to do great leadership work, to build teams and organisations that are great.
+My aim is to support those that want to do great leadership work, to build teams and organisations that are great.

 Life is messy.
 We all have a story to tell and scars to show.
-Brian is proud of his stories and scars, they are who he is.
+I am proud of my stories and scars, they are who I am.

-He is ignited by adventures, both intellectual and physical.
-Meaningful problems worth solving excite him just as much as climbing a big mountain, running an ultramarathon or travelling to places that most won’t go.
+I am ignited by adventures, both intellectual and physical.
+Meaningful problems worth solving excite me just as much as climbing a big mountain, running an ultramarathon or travelling to places that most won’t go.

 I discovered that I could make a difference and realised what I wanted to do.
 I want to make the world of work a better place to be, a place that encourages honesty, creativity, challenge, constructive conflict.
 To help create leadership, cultures and environments that people engage with and perform through.